Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

-As illustrated in Figure~\ref{fig:overview}(c), an important step after training the Bézier curve is to identify the optimal model along the path and to determine the effective unlearning region.
-Following the alignment principles introduced in Section~\ref{sec:method_beta}, we utilize constants $Acc_o(\mathcal{D}_{train})$ and $Acc_o(\mathcal{D}_{v})$ as accuracy reference points for computing alignment gaps.
-These gaps quantify the deviation between unlearning models and the desired behavior, guiding both optimal model selection and effective region identification.
+As illustrated in Figure~\ref{fig:overview}c, an important step after the pathway searching is to identify the optimal unlearning model and effective unlearning region along the pathway.
+Following the calibration principles introduced in Section~\ref{sec:method_beta}, we utilize constants $Cal(\mathcal{D}_{r})$ and $Cal(\mathcal{D}_{f})$ as accuracy reference values for computing calibration gaps.
+These gaps quantify the deviation between unlearning models and the desired behavior, guiding both optimal model and effective region identification.

 The model selection process along the Bézier curve is conducted during inference, and thus incurs negligible computational overhead. \textbf{To efficiently locate the optimal model}, we first evaluate models at $t = 0.75$ and $t = 1$, and then perform a cubic interpolation of their accuracy values to estimate the $t$ value with minimal gap as the optimal model point.
 This heuristic is motivated by our empirical observation that the optimal model along the pathway always lies within the interval $t \in [0.75, 1]$.
 This strategy avoids exhaustive sampling across the entire pathway. \textbf{For identifying the effective region}, we uniformly sample $20$ points along $t \in [0, 1]$ and fit a cubic interpolation curve.
 Any point on the continuous curve whose gap is smaller than that of the pre-unlearning model (at $t = 1$) as part of the effective region.